Romaq/bigrig-scripts/PVE.md

       network.
 Replace the 'root' user accordingly.
 Otherwise the following instructions are to secure the PVE host for access *only* by user 'root' and *only* within the LAN, dropping all other network traffic.
    2. Lock down the server with the firewall[^2].
-   This is through the PVE Web, Datacenter:firewall/options, select "Firewall" on the right-side panel and the "edit" button above that.
-Select the "Firewall" checkbox on the pop-up and "ok."
+   This is through the PVE Web, Datacenter/pve:firewall/options, select "Firewall" on the right-side panel and the "edit" button above that.
+Select the "Firewall" checkbox on the pop-up and "ok" if the firewall is not already activated.
+   3. Lock down SSH for "admin" access only.
+      You should always be able to use the `_ Shell` button for the PVE host if it is online, but as an alternate especially for SCP/SFTP, we will lock down root access for "keys only."
+Using the `_ Shell` option, edit `/etc/pve/priv/authorized_keys` with SSH keys permitted to access the host root.
+If there is a key already there, it would be prudent to comment it out.
+   4. Edit `/etc/ssh/sshd_config` to replace `#PasswordAuthentication yes` with `PasswordAuthentication no`.
+   5. `systemctl restart ssh` to reload the new configuration.
+   6. The server will require updates, so follow this next [howto](https://www.virtualizationhowto.com/2022/08/proxmox-update-no-subscription-repository-configuration/).

 ## Footnotes:
    [^1]: On the decision to create a non-root user, there is a [howto](https://forum.proxmox.com/threads/add-pam-user-to-pve-admin-group.87036/)